API Best Practices

 panelResponse Panel

-This Panel component is where you define the response parameters.
-By default, the Panel contains a single Hidden component for a response parameter.
+The panelResponse Panel component lets you define the response parameters.
+By default, this Panel component contains a single Hidden component for a response parameter.
 Add and configure one Hidden component for each response parameter needed.
-If the API call doesn't have any response parameters, you can leave this Panel empty.
+If the API call does not have any response parameters, you can leave this Panel component empty.

 Configure each Hidden component according to these best practices: